mbMosman/atbash-group-projects/README.md

 High Tech Kids is a nonprofit supporting teams involved in the Firs Lego League tournaments.
 They support more than 50,000 students across the state, with the help of over 2000 volunteers.
 They are looking for an application to help teams track scoring as they prepare for the for annual competition.

 Each year's competition has different goals for scoring.
 They already have an application that generates those rules as XML, which this application could read in to create an online score card.
+(See samples in folder.)

-There would be multiple roles for this application:
+There will be multiple roles for this application:

 - admin - create/upload the rules for the year
 - coach - add new score results for their team, view history of scores, setup team/student access (?)